Andonome/lk/data/recfiles/recfixes.md

 ---
-title: "Recfixes"
+title: Recfixes
-tags: [ "data", "recfiles" ]
+tags:
+- data
+- recfiles
-requires: [ "recfiles" ]
+requires:
+- recfiles
 ---

 Sometimes `recsel` chokes on a large query, and you need to break the query into chunks with a pipe.